Improve your business’ cash flow, save interest and consolidate debt.

 - Confirm your balance transfer has been processed.
-Many business balance transfer credit cards take up to 14 days for a balance transfer request to be processed.
+Many business balance transfer credit cards take up to 14 days to process a balance transfer request.
 After two weeks have passed, call your old credit card issuers to make sure they’ve been paid off by your new credit card provider.

 - Make timely payments.
-A lot of credit card providers allow you to sign up for autopay, which makes paying your credit card bill one less thing you have to add to your business’s monthly to-do list.
+A lot of credit card providers allow you to sign up for autopay, which makes paying your credit card bill one less thing on your business’s monthly to-do list.

 - Avoid fees.
 Many credit card providers charge late and returned payment fees, as well as fees on cash advances, foreign transactions and balance transfers.
 Read the terms and conditions of the credit card you end up with to make sure you understand all of the costs you could incur.